"Put your helmet on, we'll be reaching speeds of three!"

 - Similarly, the Ed Wood movie Jail Bait features a car chase at about 20 MPH, possibly because Wood couldn't afford stunt drivers or insurance.

 - A dramatic example in Snake Eyes as a badly-beaten Santoro staggers away to try and find the girl his former friend Dunne is hoping to kill.
 Dunne, knowing he'll lead him right to the girl, simply walks calmly after him.

-- Something similar happened in the slow-speed climax of A Fish Called Wanda, when Otto is trapped in cement and is unable to run away from Ken, gradually approaching in a steamroller.
+- Something similar happens in the slow-speed climax of A Fish Called Wanda, when Otto is trapped in cement and is unable to run away from Ken, gradually approaching in a steamroller.

 - The stair lift chase in the German movie Neues vom Wixxer.
 It even ends in an Every Stairlift is a Pinto moment.

 - One chase scene in The Way of the Gun was so slow that the henchmen following the crooks who just kidnapped the pregnant lady were pushing the car along with their feet.

 - The Terminator series and spinoffs use the implacable man variant, with a damaged Terminator pursuing an injured human, especially in the climax of the first movie.

 - Parodied in OSS 117: Lost in Rio, when the hero pursues the Nazi bad guy very slowly in an hospital, as both are injured.
 With the appropriate chase music.